RaphaelGondallier/Simula/README.md

 # Simula
-Codes created in the context of my master internship at Simula
+Codes created in the context of my master's internship at Simula Research Laboratory